Steve Spurrier Jr.: Mississippi State (2020–2022)

-Tulsa (2023-Present)
+Tulsa (2023-2024)

-On January 6, 2023, Brett McMurphy of ESPN reported that Spurrier had been hired as the OC/QB coach at the University of Tulsa.
+On January 6, 2023, Brett McMurphy of ESPN reported that Spurrier had been hired as the offensive coordinator and quarterbacks coach at the University of Tulsa.
+In 2024, he added the role of associate head coach and transitioned from quarterbacks coach to running backs coach.

+Florida (since 2025)

+On February 26, 2025, it was reported that Spurrier had been hired as an offensive analyst for the Florida Gators.

 Personal life

-Spurrier and wife Melissa, have been married 25 years (July 19, 1997), and are the parents of triplets, Luke, Gavin, and Emmaline; Nolan; twins, Palmer and Hayden, and McKinley.
-Two of Spurrier’s sons, Gavin & Luke, both decided to attend their father’s alma mater, Duke University.
-Gavin plays quarterback for Duke University, while brother Luke runs cross country.
-Spurrier’s father, is two time College Football Hall of Famer, Steve Spurrier.
-According to former Florida players James Bates and Danny Wuerffel, Jerri Spurrier (Spurrier’s mom and wife of Steve Spurrier) makes the best chocolate chip cookies known to mankind.
+Spurrier and wife Melissa, have been married 26 years (July 19, 1997), and are the parents of triplets, Luke, Gavin, and Emmaline; Nolan; twins, Palmer and Hayden; and McKinley.

+Two of Spurrier’s sons, Gavin and Luke, attended their father’s alma mater, Duke University.
+Gavin was a former walk-on quarterback for the football team, while brother Luke ran cross country.

+Spurrier's father, is two-time College Football Hall of Famer, Steve Spurrier.